Type::Params

 say add_numbers( 2, 3 ); # says 5

-If set to a true boolean instead of a coderef, has a slightly different behaviour:
+If set to true instead of a coderef, has a slightly different behaviour:

 sub add_numbers {